Ben-Santana/Machine-Learning-Library/README.md

 ---

-> Run my [MNIST Project](https://github.com/Ben-Santana/AI_Number_Identifier) to see an example of the library in use.
+> Run my [AI Number Generator](https://github.com/Ben-Santana/AI_Number_Generator) to see an example of the library in use.